-- The brightness level might be too low.
-Use the Brightness up hotkey to adjust the brightness level. - The display device might be set to an external monitor.
-Press the display toggle hotkey to toggle the display back to the computer. - The computer may be in Sleep or Hibernate mode (if there is a power LED, it will flash).
+- The brightness level might be too low. - The display device might be set to an external monitor. - The computer may be in Sleep or Hibernate mode (if there is a power LED, it will flash).
 Press and release the power button to resume.